reveal/revealjs.com/src/config/transitions.md

 # Transitions

-The global presentation transition is set using the `transition` config value.
-You can override the global transition for a specific slide by using the `data-transition` attribute:
+When navigating a presentation, we transition between slides by animating them from right to left by default.
+This transition can be changed by setting the `transition` config option to a valid [transition style](#styles).
+Transitions can also be overridden for a specific slide using the `data-transition` attribute.

 ```html
 <section data-transition="zoom">